espressomd/espresso/doc/sphinx/integration.rst

 Details for both the interpolation and the force distribution can be found in :cite:`ahlrichs99a` and :cite:`dunweg09a`.

 The LB fluid can be used to thermalize particles, while also including their hydrodynamic interactions.
-The LB thermostat expects an instance of either :class:`espressomd.lb.LBFluid` or :class:`espressomd.lb.LBFluidGPU`.
+The LB thermostat expects an instance of either :class:`espressomd.lb.LBFluidWalberla` or :class:`espressomd.lb.LBFluidWalberlaGPU`.
 Temperature is set via the ``kT`` argument of the LB fluid.

 The magnitude of the frictional coupling can be adjusted by the